Axlfc/get-winget/README.md

 `.\install-winget.ps1`

-- Reconsider changing back to the previous Execution Policy you had before the changes made (if there are any) in the previous steps.
+- Reconsider changing back to the previous Execution Policy you had before the changes made (if there are any) in the previous steps. (optional but recommended)

 `Set-ExecutionPolicy Default`